 Each Paths to Knowledge (Paths) course is unique, asking students to consider different interdisciplinary topics from many angles.

-Spring 2021 HONR 100: Paths to Knowledge courses will address:
+The two sections of Spring 2023 HONR 100: Paths to Knowledge courses will address:

 What is “education”?
 What is “schooling”, and what’s the difference?
 Why do we do either?
 To what extent do education or schooling help us understand the world?
 To what extent do they limit our understanding of the world?
 When is education or schooling helpful or unhelpful?
 Both are assumed to necessary to life, but are they?
 This course will attempt to answer these, and other, questions about education and schooling, which constitute the perceived dominant method of knowledge transmission and discovery in the contemporary world.
 Through the disciplinary lenses of Philosophy, Economics, and Sociology, students will explore the origins, key characteristics, and applications of education and schooling.
 Students will learn more about their own philosophy and ideology of education and learn to deconstruct complex issues surrounding this vital domain of contemporary life through interdisciplinary thinking.